Being smart pays.

-The University at Buffalo offers the most valuable merit scholarships in the State University of New York system.
-We make a commitment of more than $12 million annually to academically talented freshmen from across the nation.
+The University at Buffalo offers the most valuable merit scholarships in the SUNY system.
+In 2015-2016, we administered more than $330 million in scholarships and aid to our students.

-Academically exceptional freshmen may earn a four-year UB Presidential Scholarship, the most selective and highly valued award in all of SUNY.
-The required application is available through the Honors College.
-Finalists interview on campus.
-Presidential scholars participate in the Honors College and must maintain rigorous academic standards to retain their award.
+Academically exceptional freshmen may earn a four-year UB Presidential Scholarship, the most selective and highly valued award in the SUNY system.
+The application is available through the University Honors College.
+Presidential scholars participate in the University Honors College and must maintain rigorous academic standards to retain their award.

 High-achieving freshmen are considered for Provost Scholarships.
 Award amounts are based on academic merit and cost of attendance.
 No additional application is needed.
 These scholarships are renewable for either two or four years for students who meet continuing eligibility requirements.